joewardperalta/full-stack-dev-notes/basics/overview-of-the-internet.md

 Defense, was the first interconnected network and a precursor to the internet.
 It was designed to connect supercomputing centers at government agencies and universities to share information.

+## Protocols

+Institutions wanted to communicate and share information, but they couldn’t because they used different rules and systems.
+This is why **TCP/IP** was created—to provide a standard way for networks to communicate.
+The interconnected global network of networks that is today known as the internet was formed.

+### TCP

+The **Transmission Control Protocol** ensures that data is sent and received correctly.

+### IP

+The **Internet Protocol** handles the address system so data knows where to go.